Halsey Public Records Directory

 Criminal Records

-Criminal records in Thomas County encompass felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
-The Thomas County Sheriff's Office is the primary custodian of these records, while the Nebraska State Patrol and the Nebraska Bureau of Investigation provide additional resources for background checks.
-Residents can request background checks through the Nebraska Bureau of Investigation, which offers a comprehensive report of an individual's criminal history within the state.
+Criminal records in Thomas County cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
+Residents can request background checks through the Nebraska State Patrol, which offers a report of an individual's criminal history within the state.

 Public Records Access